shalabhms/reliable-collections-cli/Contributing.md

 Once you have validated your changes and feel confident you are ready to contribute back your work, submit a pull request.

-All pull requests should target the `master` branch, as it is the main development branch.
+All pull requests should target the `develop` branch, as it is the main development branch.

 From here, follow the guidance of reviewers to get your work merged.